HeMe2/chroma_chord/README.md

 Once I encountered problems with an onboard soundcard, but since I'm not using this, I didn't dig into it.
 It works very well with the two USB soundcards (interfaces) I've got.
 And it worked well on my laptops onboard soundcard.

-## Important notice

-The current ColorChord master doesn't run in headless mode, thus you need to use an [older commit](https://github.com/cnlohr/colorchord/commit/9a89be3aa8ae366df85ecb9f8cb611ad202a416e).
-I'm on it, to make it work soon. (https://github.com/cnlohr/colorchord/issues/110)

 ## Dependencies

   - Linux